FullFact/playgroup/README.md

 # playgroup
-Sharing resources for Ian Ozsvald Playgroup
+Sharing resources for Ian Ozsvald Playgroup on Friday 20th March 2026.

+Please do not share any data here outside members of that group.

 ## Claims and articles